 A few years later, an opportunity opened up for Chris to move to Bowling Green and become part of the Creative Services team at WBKO.
 “I was writing, shooting and editing promos and commercials, just like I did in Nashville and up in Columbia.
 But my ultimate goal was to end up doing the weather on TV.”
 Chris’ radio career kept going as well working at “The Beaver” WBVR on weekends.
 Eventually, Chris would also work for WGGC, WBGN, WCVK, WAYD, WDNS and WBLG, known then as “The Gator G107” (now WUHU).
 “I recall being hired by Barry Williams after he bought WBGN and he made me Program Director for what we called “The Bear” and switched it to a Country format.
 Working with people like Barry, Wes Strader, Bud Tyler, Todd Hamilton and Hank Broche taught me a lot about Bowling Green and broadcasting in general.”

-In August of 2017, Chris will begin his 30th year at WBKO but his 36th year as a broadcaster.
+In August of 2018, Chris began his 31st, and final year at WBKO.
+He is now approaching his 40th year as a broadcaster.
 “There has only been a few months out of my career I haven’t worked both radio and television – I love them both!”
 In December of 2014, Chris was hired by Commonwealth Broadcasting to do an afternoon radio show on Classic Hits SAM 100.7 FM.
 “They have allowed me to do the show my way and it is something I look forward to every single day!
 I wanted my show to be different.
 In my opinion, there’s way too much chatter on radio – my goal was to focus on the music and the history behind it and make it feel like the kind of radio we all grew up with.
-I remember when all of these song were new and hearing them for the first time.
+I remember when all of these songs were new and hearing them for the first time.
 I can still remember where I was and what I was doing with most of the songs I play.
 In a world full of uncertainty, it’s the music we remember that helps bring us back to center” Chris said.